AdiFinkelman/EasyShop/README.md

 ## Contributing
 Contributions are welcome!
 If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request on the project's GitHub repository.

+## License
+This project is licensed under the MIT License.
+You are free to modify and distribute this application as per the terms of the license.

+Note: The provided source code does not include a valid Google API key.
+It is essential to obtain your own API key from the Google Cloud Platform console to utilize the Google Maps API functionality

 ## Contact
 If you have any questions or need further assistance, please contact the project maintainer: